A Heart Is a House for Love

-"A Heart Is a House for Love" (title often confused with "A Heart Is A House Of Love") is a 1991 hit soul and R&B song composed by Tristin Sigerson, Davitt Sigerson, and Bob Thiele and recorded by The Dells.
-It was originally featured in the movie and soundtrack album The Five Heartbeats (which is loosely based on the real lives of male soul groups such as The Dells).
-The song originally only climbed to number 94 on the R&B/Hip Hop section of the Billboard American charts, but peaked at number thirteen after the release of the movie.
-It was The Dells' most successful hit of the 1990s.
-It was also their last hit single to reach the top 20 of any Billboard Chart.
+"A Heart Is a House for Love" (title often confused with "A Heart Is A House Of Love") is a 1991 single composed by Tristin Sigerson, Davitt Sigerson, and Bob Thiele and recorded by American vocal group The Dells for the film, The Five Heartbeats.
+The same song was featured on the film's soundtrack.

 History

 The song was originally featured in the 1991 feature film The Five Heartbeats, which follows the lives of the fictional singing group of the same name.
 In the scene the song is featured in, the group is about to perform in a Battle of the Bands when the announcer, a cousin of another musician in the competition, tells them backstage that a new house rule demands they use a piano player hired by the owners of the building.
 The members of the group have not practiced with the piano player, and quickly realize this will harm their performance.
 The announcer then goads the audience into booing and throwing objects at the Heartbeats as they perform.
 Duck, tired of his music being altered, throws the piano player off the stage and plays in his own style.
 The crowd soon applauds as The Heartbeats perform together and the group wins the contest.

 The movie version and the single version are different.
 In the film only the first verse and some of the chorus are sung before Duck interrupts the house piano player; the characters then continue to perform a cappella followed by improvised vocals accompanied by a beat created by the audience.
 The single features no a cappella vocals and follows a more traditional and contemporary style.
 There are three verses in the single leading to the outro (which includes the chorus sung with instrumentals).
 The instruments of the single version include heavy percussion and a light guitar melody.